-While you can find Jews in nearly every country around the world, some nations have significant Jewish populations.
+While you can find Jews in nearly every country worldwide, some nations have significant Jewish populations.
 Based on data from sources including the Jewish Virtual Library and the American Jewish Year Book, the nation with the largest population of Jews is Israel.
 In 2017, an estimated 6.45 million Jews lived in Israel.

 The United States of America also has a large population of Jews.
-Estimates show that about 5.7 million Jewish people live in the United States.
+Estimates show that almost 7 million Jewish people live in the United States, with a majority living in New York, California, Florida, and New Jersey.
 These are the only two nations with Jewish populations that exceed 1 million.

 Other nations with significant Jewish populations include: